Nicholas-Abell/dating_app/README.md

 - [Node.js](https://nodejs.org/): The JavaScript runtime used for the server.
 - [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/): Package managers for handling project dependencies.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This Dating App is open-source software licensed under the [MIT License](LICENSE).